apoorv74/web-tools/stitch-images/README.md

 # 📧 Email Image Stitcher

-A simple, free web tool (vibe-coded by Claude using [Claude Code](https://www.anthropic.com/claude-code)) to combine multiple email screenshots into a single seamless image.
+A simple, free web tool (vibe-coded by Claude) to combine multiple email screenshots into a single seamless image.
 Perfect for documentation, sharing conversations, or creating visual records of email threads.

+## Prompt Details
+[Claude](https://claude.ai) created an artifact when I uploaded a couple of images and asked to stitch the two.

 ## ✨ Features